-f.
+d.
 Public

-In the area designated Public on the Land Use Plan Map, uses shall be limited to parks, playgrounds, plazas, and malls; active and passive recreation; schools and related educational facilities; neighborhood centers; public offices; libraries; fire houses; parking; other public facilities.
+In the areas designated as Public on the Land Use Plan, uses shall be limited to parks, playgrounds, playfields, plazas, and similar facilities, walkways, and malls for active and passive recreation; educational facilities; neighborhood centers; public offices; libraries; fire houses; other public facilities.